Are Sleep Apnea And Epilepsy Linked?

 • Visual distractions like seeing flashing lights or having hallucinations

-For those experiencing symptoms of both disorders, then a link between sleep apnea and epilepsy may exist.
+For those experiencing symptoms of both disorders, a link between sleep apnea and epilepsy may exist.
 Someone with these symptoms should seek help from their doctor.

 Sleep Apnea and Epilepsy – Causes